UXDProtocol/marinade-onchain-helper/README.md

+Forked marinade-onchain-helper with anchor upgraded.
+It's a way to interact with mariande for now until they release a anchor-independent sdk / or anchor upgrade on their side

 # Marinade Finance on-chain CPI helper

 This Rust lib will simplify integrating CPI calls by giving out the structure account and invoke signed function